The Multiverse Shelf

 will be available.

-Most of the Multiverse functionalities are accessible via its shelf, please note that you can also automate your workflow via scripting via the Multiverse Python API.
+Most of the Multiverse functionalities are accessible via its shelf (see other UI for more).
+Please note that you can also automate your workflow via scripting via the easy to use Multiverse Python API.

 # Write USD Asset